-In planning their retirement it is essential to take strategies that meet their individual financial goals, while also balancing risk and return.
-The process could include a number of strategies or retirement accounts - another reason to consult a financial adviser or tax professional in this regard.
+In planning their retirement people should use an approach which meets individual financial objectives while also managing risks and return.
+It could involve a variety of strategies or retirement accounts - another reason to consult a financial adviser or tax expert to assist in the process.

 Although selling assets directly into an IRA might seem attractive as part of retirement planning strategy, under IRS rules it generally is not permissible due to self-dealing prohibitions.
 There are exceptions and alternatives which could provide greater diversification to individual retirement portfolios; understanding these rules’ nuances and consulting a financial advisor or tax professional for advice is always recommended when navigating such complex matters.

 Ready to include precious metals in your retirement savings plan?

 Everyone desires peace of mind, regardless of their retirement goals.
 If you are interested in adding gold and silver into your retirement account, you can do so through a self-directed IRA.
 These types of accounts permit you to build your retirement portfolio that increases in value on a tax-advantaged basis.
 As with any investment instrument, always do your due diligence.
 For more information, take a look at our gold IRA companies comparison for the “top companies in the USA below.